Cursion-dev/cli/service/README.md

 This is the CLI repo for the Scanerr API, an error detection service designed to run front-end regression tests on web applications.

-> This software is only intended for internal white-label use and is not licensed for redristibution.
-See LICENSE for more information.

 Copyright © Scanerr 2024

 ### Usage